dvdmtw98/notes/My Vault/computer-networks/network-security/port-security.md

 ##### Authentication Server
 Centralized server that is going to perform the authentication
-Also called as AAA Servers
+Also called as AAA Server
 Common Authentication Protocols: RADIUS (Cross-platform), TACACS+ (Cisco-proprietary)

 TACAS+ is slower than RADIUS (Uses TCP)